SharePoint/sp-dev-docs/docs/general-development/business-connectivity-services-in-sharepoint.md

 ---
-title: Business Connectivity Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 64b7d032-4b83-4e9e-bc08-f0a161af5457
+title: Business Connectivity Services in SharePoint ms.prod: SHAREPOINT ms.assetid: 64b7d032-4b83-4e9e-bc08-f0a161af5457
 ---

-# Business Connectivity Services in SharePoint 2013
+# Business Connectivity Services in SharePoint
-Learn what Business Connectivity Services (BCS) is, what you can do with it, and the information you need to get started developing BCS applications in SharePoint 2013.
+Learn what Business Connectivity Services (BCS) is, what you can do with it, and the information you need to get started developing BCS applications in SharePoint.
-You can use SharePoint 2013 as a hub for creating rich productivity and collaboration solutions that can work with a variety of external systems.
-Business Connectivity Services (BCS) provides the infrastructure that enables SharePoint 2013 to bring data from those external systems into a central system.
-By providing a flexible and extensible means to describe the external system data source and how to interact with it, BCS makes a compelling argument for using SharePoint 2013 as the central interface for working with legacy business systems in addition to new SharePoint Add-ins.
+You can use SharePoint as a hub for creating rich productivity and collaboration solutions that can work with a variety of external systems.
+Business Connectivity Services (BCS) provides the infrastructure that enables SharePoint to bring data from those external systems into a central system.
+By providing a flexible and extensible means to describe the external system data source and how to interact with it, BCS makes a compelling argument for using SharePoint as the central interface for working with legacy business systems in addition to new SharePoint Add-ins.